mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ### Enable access control with authentication (optional)

 By default, the ntfy server is open for everyone, meaning anyone can read and write to any topic.
-To restrict access to your ntfy instance, you can optionally configure authentication.
+To restrict access to your ntfy instance, you can optionally configure authentication with [access control](https://docs.ntfy.sh/config/#access-control).

 To enable authentication, add users with a username and password to `ntfy_credentials` on your `vars.yml` file (adapt to your needs):